-July 30 - August 9 Kandy Esala Perahera The Kandy Esala Perahera, also known as the Dalada Perahera, is a magnificent festival in Kandy that captivates all who witness it.
-The Kandy Esala Perahera Casket, revered as a living embodiment of Lord Buddha, parades through the Caster, review as a riving emotionment of Lord budden, parases shough the streets, drawing admiration from both spectators and participating elephants.
-Recognized as one of the oldest cultural celebrations in the world, this vibrant event showcases unparalleled grandeur and cultural richness, offering an extraordinary, truly unforgettable experience
+July 30 - August 9 Kandy Esala Perahera The Kandy Esala Perahera, also known as the Dalada Perahera, is a magnificent the knamy estate Perahera, also known as the utalooa Perahera, is a magnificent festival in Knamdy that capitives all who witness it.
+The Knady Essal Perahera Casket, revered as a living embodiment of Lord Buddha, parades through the streets, drawing admiration from both spectators and participating elephants.
+Recognized as one of the oldest cultural elebrations in the world, this vibrant event showcases unparalleled grandeur and cultural richness, offering an extraordinary, truly unforgettable experience